Jack Massarik

 Jack Massarik was a jazz journalist and musician.
-A respected jazz critic for more than 40 years, he provided continuous reportage for the London Evening Standard for 35 years from September 1979 until his death in July 2014, aged 74.
+A jazz critic for more than 40 years, he provided continuous reportage for the London Evening Standard for 35 years from September 1979 until his death in July 2014, aged 74.

 During his journalistic career, he was a regular guest on BBC Radio 4 and BBC Radio 3 offering his expert advice about current jazz trends and jazz musicians in podcast interviews.
-Along with The Guardian's jazz critic John Fordham, he also regularly reviewed new jazz album releases and contributed reviews to the magazine Jazzwise for over 12 years.
+Along with The Guardian's jazz critic John Fordham, he regularly reviewed new jazz album releases and contributed reviews to the magazine Jazzwise for over 12 years.

 Born in Stafford in the West Midlands to refugee parents who'd fled a war-torn Europe, Massarik learnt to play piano at the age of nine and then at 14 years of age played in a Big Band.
 During his time at the University of Manchester, he continued performing around the city, learning jazz piano and saxophone and compiling a what's-on column for the student newspaper.
 In the late Sixties he moved into journalism, progressed from local London papers to a career as a reporter and sub-editor with the Press Association in Fleet Street, and was a reporter/sub-editor on The Guardian newspaper's’ foreign and sports desks for more than 20 years.

-As well as critiquing established British and International jazz musicians, he also championied new jazz musicians and supported one of the few British female jazz promoters and bookers, Flavia Brilli, who ran the Central Bar jazz club.
+As well as critiquing established British and International jazz musicians, he also championed new jazz musicians and supported one of the few British female jazz promoters and bookers, Flavia Brilli, who ran the Central Bar jazz club.